Viscoelasticity: Standard linear solid model

-Under a constant stress, the modeled material will instantaneously deform to some strain, which is the instantaneous elastic portion of the strain.
-After that it will continue to deform and asymptotically approach a steady-state strain, which is the retarded elastic portion of the strain.
+Under a constant stress, the modeled material instantaneously deforms to some strain, which is the instantaneous elastic portion of the strain.
+After that it continues to deform and asymptotically approach a steady-state strain, which is the retarded elastic portion of the strain.
 Although the standard linear solid model is more accurate than the Maxwell and Kelvin–Voigt models in predicting material responses, mathematically it returns inaccurate results for strain under specific loading conditions.

 Jeffreys model

 The Jeffreys model like the Zener model is a three element model.
 It consist of two dashpots and a spring.